Print output for @column tags ?>

 callbacks, or crashes on configuration changes.
 It also has inconsistent behavior on different

-versions of the platform, swallows exceptions from doInBackground
+versions of the platform, swallows exceptions from doInBackground, and does not provide

-much utility over using Executor
+much utility over using Executors directly.

-AsyncTask is designed to be a helper class around Thread
+AsyncTask is designed to be a helper class around Thread and Handler

 and does not constitute a generic threading framework.
 AsyncTasks should ideally be